Jamoverjelly/the-lit-box/README.md

 - Plans to provide a second booth for customers is in the works.
 This booth is anticipated to be:
   - Lightweight / cheaper to reserve for events
   - Does not offer DSLR capability (simpler to use)
-  - Likely a booth running on a tablet (like iPad)
+  - Likely a booth running on a tablet (iPad)

 **Packages**